ambr3/Seclusa-Solitaire/README.md

 **Seclusa Solitaire** is a fork of [Simple Solitaire Collection](https://github.com/TobiasBielefeld/Simple-Solitaire) by Tobias Bielefeld, modified according to the GPL.

-## A note from the developer
+## A note from me

-Modernising this app has taken me a lot of late nights, most of them spent with the help of AI.
-I'm not a professional developer, so it's been hard going — and honestly, I could not have done it without AI.
-I test as carefully as I can on my own, and when I'm happy with the result I'll push it as **v5.0.0** and hopefully get it onto F-Droid.
-In the meantime, the current **v4.x.x** releases remain very usable.
+Modernising this app has taken me a lot of late nights, I've had help of AI.
+I'm not a professional developer, so it's been hard going and honestly, I could not have done it without AI.

 If you build or modify it yourself, please audit the code before relying on it — all changes are plain GPL-3.0 and open to review.